renatootescu/ETL-pipeline/README.md

     docker-compose down

-This command will shut down and delete any any containers created used by Airflow
+This command will shut down and delete any any containers created/used by Airflow

 Make the changes you need to the files and then recreate all of the containters with: